Table of Contents

 Signs of Purification

-The following are the signs of purification of Nadis.
+The following are the signs of the purification of Nadis.

 - The body becomes harmoniously developed.